 3 Most fuel consuming mode:

 The hybrid mode which can be proven to have the highest fuel consumption of all selectable hybrid modes when tested in accordance with condition B of paragraph 4. of Annex 10 to Regulation No. 101, to be established based on information provided by the manufacturer and in agreement with the technical service.

+[Editorial note: correct cross-references need to be confirmed]

 3.2.2.
 Condition A

 3.2.2.1.
 If the pure electric range of the vehicle is higher than one complete cycle, on the request of the manufacturer, the Type I test may be carried out in pure electric mode.
-In this case, engine preconditioning prescribed in paragraph 3.2.2.3.1. or 3.2.2.3.2. can be omitted.
+In this case, engine preconditioning prescribed in paragraph 3.2.2.3.1. or 3.2.2.3.2. of this annex can be omitted.

 3.2.2.2.
 The procedure shall start with the discharge of the electrical energy/power storage device of the vehicle while driving with the switch in pure electric position (on the test track, on a chassis dynamometer, etc.) at a steady speed of 70 per cent ±5 per cent of the maximum thirty minutes speed of the vehicle (determined according to Regulation No. 101).